extendr/extendr/marshaling_rules.md

 ### ALTREP

-A separate public API for altreps is not needed, there are no real use cases for a method to only accept altreps.
+A separate public API for ALTREPs is not needed, there are no real use cases for a method to only accept ALTREPs.
 Instead, expose the following iterator types:
 - `Integer`
 - `Logical`
 - `Double`